jharwell/sierra/docs/src/plugins/prod/graphs.rst

       The "stacked" here comes from multiple lines potentially being present (e.g., plotting the same column from the same file across all experiments in the batch).

+      "Nice" X-axis labels are not currently implement for inter-experiment stacked line graphs.

       .. literalinclude:: linegraph.yaml